datsfilipe/shareable-notes/books/sicp.md

 ## Preface 1st and 2nd Editions

 - "Mathematics provides a framework for dealing precisely with notions of “what is.”
 Computation provides a framework for dealing precisely with notions of “how to.”"

+## Elements of a programming language

+- Primitive expressions: Represent the simplest entities the language is concerned with
+- Means of combination: By which compound elements are built from simpler ones
+- Means of abstraction: By which compound elements can be named and manipulated as units

+In programming we deal with two kinds of elements: procedures and data (we'll se they're not so distinct).
+Informally:

+- Data is stuff we want to manipulate
+- Procedures are descriptions of the rules for manipulating that stuff